USGS-CMG/stglib/README.md

 ## Nortek Aquadopp

+## Mean-current mode

 Processing consists of two main steps:

 1. Convert from text to a raw netCDF file with `.cdf` extension (`scripts/runaqdhdr2cdf.py`)
 2. Convert the raw `.cdf` data into an EPIC-compliant netCDF file with `.nc` extension (`scripts/runaqdcdf2nc.py`), optionally including atmospheric correction of the pressure data (see `scripts/aqd_make_press_ac.ipynb`)

+## Wave-burst mode

+Processing consists of three main steps:

+1. Convert from text to a raw netCDF file with `.cdf` extension (`scripts/runwvswad2cdf.py`)
+2. Convert the raw `.cdf` data into an EPIC-compliant netCDF file with `.nc` extension (`scripts/runwvscdf2nc.py`), optionally including atmospheric correction of the pressure data (see `scripts/aqd_make_press_ac.ipynb`)
+3. Run DIWASP (within MATLAB) to produce wave statistics (see `scripts/rundiwasp_aqd.m`), and incorporate these statistics into an EPIC-compliant netCDF file with `.nc` extension (`scripts/runwvsnc2diwasp.py`).
+Note that DIWASP is a MATLAB package and must be run from MATLAB before using this module.
+This code uses a version of DIWASP that has been updated to use radial beam velocities in the computation of wave statistics.

 ## RBR d|wave